-The town of Beaufort West is located within the Central Karoo District Municipality and is the largest town in the arid Great Karoo region.
-Beaufort West is at the centre of an agricultural district based mainly on sheep farming and is a significant town accessible off of the N1 national road.
+The town of Beaufort West is located within the in the Central Karoo District Municipality and is the largest town in the arid Great Karoo region.
+Beaufort West is at the centre of an agricultural district based mainly on sheep farming and is a significant town, accessible off of the N1 national road.

 The remainder of Farm No. 185 is situated to the south of the Beaufort West town centre, on Blyth Street and outside of the delineated urban edge.
-The proposed site is classified as a Greenfield site as the proposed site is has not been developed and is fairly undisturbed.
+The proposed site is classified as a Greenfield site as the proposed site has not been developed, although there is evidence of disturbance due to exotic species and dumping.

 Beaufort West is a mainly indigent community consisting of a total population of 34,085 residents and some 13,086 households based on the 2011 Census statistics.
 There are currently five (5) existing cemetery sites in Town namely Beaufort West Eastern Cemetery, Beaufort West Central Cemetery, Botha Street Cemetery, "Goue Akker" North Cemetery and the "Goue Akker" Cemetery.
 The Municipality has identified an imminent shortage in future available burial space and that the existing cemeteries are near reaching their full capacity.
-It is estimated that the grave site at the "Goue Akker" cemetery currently has 691 burial space.
+It is estimated that the grave site at the "Goue Akker" cemetery currently has 691 burial spaces.
 The average monthly funerals are 41, leaving the "Goue Akker" cemetery with a capacity of approximately 16 months thus giving purpose to the urgent expansion of the cemetery.
 The Municipality have identified vacant land next to the existing "Goue Akker" cemetery for expansion purposes.